 You actually have dozens of credit scores associated with your name and credit profiles, not just one.
 Lenders use these different credit scoring systems, like FICO and VantageScore, to help determine the creditworthiness of applicants for credit cards and loans.

 Yet UltraFICO will be different from the traditional FICO Scores you’ve come to know and love (or hate, depending upon your past experiences).
-For the first time ever you, the consumer, will have the ability to voluntarily add information for FICO to consider when calculating your credit score.
+For the first time ever you, the consumer, will have the ability to voluntarily add information for FICO to consider during the credit score calculation process.

 All previous versions of FICO Scores have been designed to evaluate the information contained in your three traditional credit reports from Equifax, TransUnion, and Experian.
 Information outside of your credit reports has been irrelevant from a credit scoring perspective.